ADB hoping US will step up and help lead regional lender

 Nakao said he hoped Washington would nominate an ambassador soon.
 Many such positions have yet to be filled, and the previous U.S. ambassador to the ADB was ordered back to the U.S. along with many other appointees of the previous administration.

+Soon after taking office in January, Trump announced the U.S. would withdraw from the Trans-Pacific Partnership regional trade agreement, saying he prefers country-to-country trade deals.

-Trump recently appointed Eli H. Miller, chief of staff at the Treasury Department, as acting director of both the ADB and the European Bank for Reconstruction and Development.
-Miller did not attend the ADB's annual meeting. '
+Trump recently appointed Eli H. Miller, chief of staff at the Treasury Department, as acting director of both the ADB and the European Bank for Reconstruction and Development pending a permanent appointment.
+Miller did not attend the ADB's annual meeting.

 The top U.S. representative in Yokohama was Robert Kaproth, U.S. deputy assistant secretary for Asia.